Planning to hire employees in Thailand? Here’s a quick guide

 Hiring independent contractors or freelancers is another way to hire in Thailand.

 It’s possible to hire contractors without a legal entity, but approach with caution.
-You need to carefully classify workers to avoid legal trouble.
+You need to carefully classify workers to mitigate legal trouble.

 Two main types of employment are recognized in Thai labor law: